O JARGON BUSTER

 - Relay event

-Each subsequent runners starts when the previous team member finishes.
+subsequent runners starts when the previous team member

-in Mole Valley this would be the club captain.
+behalf of the whole club; in Mole Valley this would be

 - Relocation